Last updated 27th June, 2018

 Severe mental illness included diagnosis of schizophrenia and bipolar disorder.
 All participants were over 16 years of age and gave their written consent to take part in the study.
 For the control subjects, the same questionnaire was sent out to them in the post or via the internet and those who did not respond were telephoned or visited face to face in order to complete the questionnaire.

-A number of crimes within victimisation, from violent crimes, threats and assaults, to property crimes, burglary, car theft, pickpocketing and robbery were examined with a view to discover how many people from each group had experienced these crimes against themselves or their property.
-A Pearson Chi-square and Analysis of Variance were carried out on the resulting dataset from the questionnaires in statistics program SPSS to analysis the results.
+A number of crimes within victimization, from violent crimes, threats, and assaults, to property crimes, burglary, car theft, pickpocketing and robbery were examined with a view to discover how many people from each group had experienced these crimes against themselves or their property.
+A Pearson Chi-square and Analysis of Variance were carried out on the resulting dataset from the questionnaires in statistics program SPSS to analyse the results.

-Of the mental health outpatients, 61% reported they had experienced ‘some kind of victimisation’ in the past 12 months, with one-third of those reporting this was a violent victimisation, a rate three and a half times higher than in the general population.
-Outpatients with depression and substance misuse disorder were found to be victimised more than outpatients with severe mental illness (67%, 76% and 39% respectively).
+Of the mental health outpatients, 61% reported they had experienced ‘some kind of victimization’ in the past 12 months, with one-third of those reporting this was a violent victimization, a rate three and a half times higher than in the general population.
+Outpatients with depression and substance misuse disorder were found to be victimized more than outpatients with severe mental illness (67%, 76%, and 39% respectively).